Hours and Directions

 For more information on restaurants, hotels and other attractions near Old World Wisconsin, visit our sister site Travel Wisconsin.

-For information on bed & breakfast options in the area, visit the Wisconsin Bed & Breakfast Association.
+For information on bed & breakfast options in the area, including the Eagle Centre House Bed and Breakfast, visit the Wisconsin Bed & Breakfast Association.